 Whether a hotel should change bed sheets in every occupied room every day leads to many other questions.
 Most hotels these days have no concern with riding the environmental movement's coattails.
 Many hotel managers are asking housekeeping executives to change sheets on alternate days.
 But is this an acceptable business practice?
-With increasing guest expectations for cleanliness on one side of the debate and environmental awareness and responsibility on the other, can hotels create a win-win situation for everyone?
+With increasing guest expectations for cleanliness on one side of the debate and environmental awareness and responsibility, can hotels create a win-win situation for everyone?

 As a Hotelier, you must decide what policy to adopt.
 Some hotels will change linen in every occupied room every day.
-Others will place a card that hangs on the doorknob and will let the guest decide.
-The guest can indicate on the card if he or she wants the sheets changed.
-Other hotels will not request input from the guest and require linen changing on every second or third day of their stay.
+Others will place a card that hangs on the doorknob and let the guest decide.
+The guest can indicate on the card if they want the sheets changed.
+Other hotels will not request input from the guest and require linen changing every second or third day of their stay.

 This article asks a series of questions to help you understand the pros and cons of changing your hotel sheets as you craft your own policy decision.

 - What does the guest want?
 Since serving your guest's needs is essential to creating return business and positive reviews are your first mission as a hotelier, measuring guest feedback is critical.
 Many Hoteliers believe that changing sheets is an easy decision.
 Most of your guests presumably support the effort to limit water and chemicals to save the environment.
 However, it's not that simple and, if done incorrectly, can cause more headaches than savings.

 - What procedures will you implement to ensure that the room-cleaning process remains satisfactory and ideal to the guest while maintaining its quality controls?

 - Will the expense savings in labor, chemicals, or energy cover any extra costs in guest complaints, labor to redo early checkouts, or other efforts to maintain the operation?
 Some hotels have realized a 1.8-room improvement in productivity per day, but many report no change.